Last updated: ET

 The Cuban government operates hospitals throughout the island.

-Facilities may be of modest condition.
-They may lack basic drugs and equipment.
+Medical professionals are generally competent.
+However, facilities may be in modest condition and may lack basic drugs and equipment.
 Hygiene practices may be different than those in Canada.
-However, medical professionals are generally competent.

 Emergency and ambulance services are very limited and response times are slow, especially in rural areas.